opendistro/for-elasticsearch-docs/docs/ad/cli.md

 ## Configure

-Before using the CLI, you need to configure your credentials.
+Before using the CLI, you must configure your credentials.

 To quickly get started, run the `esad profile create` command:
 ```